Skip to content

 How to build one

 Start with two or three topic pillars, themes you genuinely have things to say about.
-Then choose a posting cadence you can keep even in a busy week: three times a week and steady beats daily and burned out.
+Then choose a posting cadence you can keep even in a busy week: three times a week and steady beats daily and burning out.
 Batch production helps: sit down once a week, create several posts in one go, and schedule them in advance.
 That way you're approving content each day, not reinventing it.
+Recurring formats, like a fixed slot every Monday, give the plan extra structure.

 Common mistakes